-To contain the spread of COVID-19, Committee of the Whole Meetings are being held electronically and are live streamed at guelph.ca/live
+To contain the spread of COVID-19, City Council meetings are being held electronically and can be live streamed at guelph.ca/live.

 For alternate meeting formats, please contact the City Clerk's Office at clerks@quelph.ca or 519-822-1260 extension 5603.